infinimesh/infinimesh/docs/docs/quickstart.md

 Now, you can log into infinimesh.
 Run ```inf login``` and enter your username and password.
 This requests a token from the API server - your username and password is *NOT* stored - we take security very seriously.

 ## Creating a device
 To get started, we will create a device.
 Please note, every device _needs_ to have an own certificate.
-We strongly advice to use human readable names like raspi-building-campus1 for key and certificate generation.
-It makes the latter work much more easily.
-Going forward, we will implement bulk device creation for ODM factory deployments.

 At present, Infinimesh supports only X509 certificate authentication for devices.
 Generate a private key for the device:
 ```
 openssl genrsa -out sample_1.key 4096